Canakinumab

-Canakinumab, sold under the brand name Ilaris, is a medication for the treatment of systemic juvenile idiopathic arthritis and active Still's disease, including adult-onset Still's disease.
+Canakinumab, sold under the brand name Ilaris, is a medication for the treatment of systemic juvenile idiopathic arthritis, active Still's disease, including adult-onset Still's disease, gout flares.
 It is a human monoclonal antibody targeted at interleukin-1 beta.
 It has no cross-reactivity with other members of the interleukin-1 family, including interleukin-1 alpha.

 Common side effects include infections (colds and upper respiratory tract infections), abdominal pain and injection-site reactions.

 Medical uses

 Canakinumab was approved for the treatment of cryopyrin-associated periodic syndromes (CAPS) by the U.S. Food and Drug Administration (FDA) in June 2009, and by the European Medicines Agency (EMA) in October 2009.
 CAPS is a spectrum of autoinflammatory syndromes including Familial Cold Autoinflammatory Syndrome (FCAS), Muckle–Wells syndrome (MWS), and Neonatal-Onset Multisystem Inflammatory Disease (NOMID).

 In September 2016, the FDA approved the use of canakinumab for three additional rare and serious auto-inflammatory diseases: tumor necrosis factor receptor associated periodic syndrome (TRAPS), hyperimmunoglobulin D syndrome (HIDS)/mevalonate kinase deficiency (MKD), and familial mediterranean fever (FMF).

 In June 2020, canakinumab was approved in the United States for the indication to treat active Still's disease, including adult-onset Still's disease.

 In the European Union, canakinumab is indicated for autoinflammatory periodic fever syndromes, cryopyrin-associated periodic syndromes (CAPS), tumour necrosis factor receptor associated periodic syndrome (TRAPS), hyperimmunoglobulin D syndrome (HIDS)/mevalonate kinase deficiency (MKD), familial Mediterranean fever (FMF), Still's disease, and gouty arthritis.

+In August 2023, the FDA expanded coverage to cover the treatment of gout flares.

 Adverse effects

+Injection site reactions such as redness and pain are common, occurring in approximately 15.5% of cases.
 The FDA prescribing information for canakinumab (Ilaris) includes a warning for potential increased risk of serious infections due to IL-1 blockade.
 Macrophage activation syndrome (MAS) is a known, life-threatening disorder that may develop in people with rheumatic conditions, in particular Still's disease, and should be aggressively treated.
 Treatment with immunosuppressants may increase the risk of malignancies.
 People are advised not to receive live vaccinations during treatment.